Münster Osnabrück Airport: Early years

-Development since the 1980s
+Development since 1980s

-On 29 October 1984 British Airways started to serve the route from Berlin to Münster/Osnabrück with BAC Super One-Eleven; these were the first scheduled jet flights from the airport.
+On 29 October 1984, British Airways started to serve the route from Berlin to Münster/Osnabrück with BAC Super One-Eleven; these were the first scheduled jet flights from the airport.
 Münster/Osnabrück gained the status of an international airport in 1986.

 A new terminal building that could accommodate a larger number of passengers was inaugurated in 1995; the new Terminal 2 followed in 2002.
 The airport intended to extend the runway to 3600 m to attract intercontinental flights.
 The plan was the focus of protests from environmentalists, because the expansion would damage the Eltingmühlenbach natural area.
 In the first phase, the runway would be extended to 3000 m.
 This would have cost around €60 million.
 The plan was approved in 2004.
 Originally, work was scheduled to begin in December 2006.
-However, among others Naturschutzbund Deutschland filed a lawsuit against the expansion.
-In May 2011 the Higher Administrative Court in Münster decided against the expansion because of mistakes made in the Planfeststellungsverfahren, which describes the plans of the runway expansion.
+However, among others, Naturschutzbund Deutschland filed a lawsuit against the expansion.
+In May 2011, the Higher Administrative Court in Münster decided against the expansion because of mistakes made in the Planfeststellungsverfahren which defines details of the runway expansion.

 The plan to connect the airport with the Bundesautobahn 1 was realized in November 2010.

-The cities of Münster and Greven and the Steinfurt district plan to donate an area of around 500 acre to the airport, for airport-related commercial activities.
+The cities of Münster and Greven and the Steinfurt district planned to donate an area of around 500 acre to the airport for airport-related commercial activities.
 This met with protests as well, because this plan would endanger the Hüttruper Heide heath.

+In 2023, the airport announced a revised corporate design, subsequently dropping the name annex International.

 Facilities

 The airport has one modern passenger terminal building, which is divided into Terminal 1 for arrivals and Terminal 2 for departures.
-The ground level has check-in facilities as well as travel agencies, the upper level has the airside area as well as some shops and restaurants and a visitors terrace.
-The apron is equipped with five aircraft stands which are equipped with jet bridges and can be used by mid-sized planes such as the Boeing 737 and Airbus 320 family, up to the Boeing 757.
+The ground level has check-in facilities as well as travel agencies; the upper level has the airside area as well as some shops and restaurants and a visitors terrace.
+The apron has five aircraft stands which are equipped with jet bridges and can be used by mid-sized planes such as the Boeing 737 and Airbus 320 family up to the Boeing 757.
 There are also several bus-boarding stands on the apron.